Bunmisewa/LITA_CLASS_PROJECT/README.md

 FROM SalesData
 GROUP BY region;

-Products with no sales in the last quarter
+----Products with no sales in a quarter--
 ```sql
 SELECT product
 FROM SalesData